London victims: Police officer, teacher, US tourist killed

 London (CNN)The three people killed in the London terror attack were a veteran policeman, a teacher and an American tourist.

 Kurt Cochran, who was visiting London from Utah with his wife, died as a result of injuries sustained in the attack, his family and church said.
+He was in his mid-50s, according to police.

 British national Aysha Frade, a 43-year old teacher, was identified as another victim.

-Keith Palmer, a 48-year-old father and husband, was the unarmed police officer on duty at the gates of Parliament when the attacker stabbed him to death.
+And Keith Palmer, a 48-year-old father and husband, was the unarmed police officer on duty at the gates of Parliament when the attacker stabbed him to death.

 A wedding anniversary

-Cochran and his wife, Melissa, were visiting London to celebrate their 25th wedding anniversary when they attack was launched.
-His death was confirmed by family and his church.
+Kurt Cochran and his wife, Melissa, were visiting London to celebrate their 25th wedding anniversary when, police say, Khalid Masood drove a vehicle into people walking along Westminster Bridge.

-His wife, Melissa Cochran, suffered a broken leg, broke rib, and a cut to her head but will recover from her injuries, her brother Clint Payne said in a message on social media.
+His wife, Melissa Cochran, suffered a broken leg, a broken rib and a cut to her head, but she will recover from her injuries, her brother Clint Payne said in a message on social media.

 "Our hearts are broken this day as we say goodbye to our dear brother-in-law Kurt.
 He passed away from the injuries sustained in the London terrorist attack yesterday.
 We love him so much and will never forget him."

-He said he was grateful his sister would recover.
+Payne said he was grateful his sister would recover.

 "Our hearts ache for her and their children in losing their loving companion and father.
 Please continue to pray for our family.
 Thank you."

-Prime Minister Theresa May paid tribute to Palmer in Parliament on Thursday, where MPs had earlier observed a minute of silence for the victims.
+After Officer Keith Palmer was stabbed, bystanders rushed to his aid.
+As he lay bleeding on the cobblestone street, Conservative MP Tobias Ellwood gave him mouth-to-mouth resuscitation, to no avail.

+Tributes poured in from his family and colleagues, as well as the country's leaders.

 "He was a husband and a father, killed doing a job he loved.
-He was every inch a hero, and his actions will never be forgotten," she said.
+He was every inch a hero, and his actions will never be forgotten," Prime Minister Theresa May said in Parliament.

-After Palmer was stabbed, bystanders rushed to his aid.
-As he lay bleeding on the cobblestone street, Conservative MP Tobias Ellwood gave him mouth-to-mouth resuscitation, to no avail.

 "Keith Palmer was killed while bravely doing his duty, protecting our city and the heart of our democracy from those who want to destroy our way of life," London Mayor Sadiq Khan said.